Larinioides sclopetarius: Webs

-Web-Type
+Web type

 Adults create asymmetrical webs.
 The outer frame threads are generally similar in structure.
 The hubs, which are centers of the web, are also comparable to each other.
 The difference lies in the radii of the capture threads.
 The lower region radii of the capture threads are larger than the upper regions of the web.
 The web's unequal sizes may be due to the spider's easier accessibility to the captured prey in the lower regions of the web.
 This capture web asymmetry increases with spider weight and becomes more pronounced as the spiders age.
 Unlike adults, juveniles create symmetrical webs.

-Web-Construction
+Web construction

 The mean mesh height - the distance between different capture threads - is approximately 2 mm.
 Unlike many other spiders, L. sclopetarius does not follow the trend of greater mesh height equating to capturing larger prey.
 One explanation may be the lack of prey diversity.
 Regardless of mesh height, L. sclopetarius primarily targets smaller dipterans.

-Reproduction and Life-cycle
+Reproduction and life-cycle

 L. sclopetarius spiders live for approximately 1.5 years under optimal conditions.
 Females have an above average reproductive ability producing up to 15 egg sacs.
 Males typically grow faster than females and mature into adults up to a month earlier.

 Unlike many spiders, development is independent of the seasons.
 Adult spiders may mature at any point during the year, however the greatest concentration of mature spiders occurs in late Summer.